statusrank/A-Generic-Framework-for-Optimizing-Two-way-Partial-AUC/README.md

 This is an official implementation with PyTorch, and we run our code on Ubuntu 18.04 server.
 More experimental details can be found in our paper.

+# To all interested researchers
+**The authors have open-sourced an end-to-end PyTorch library for X metrics learning (including partial AUC studied by this work and other state-of-the-art x-metric-learning algorithms) in machine learning**.
+Please refer to [XCurve](https://github.com/statusrank/XCurve) for more details.
+We hope our library can help you deploy/attain your ML model conveniently and easily.
+Thanks for all!

 # Dependencies
 - python 3.7+
 - pytorch 1.8+